tommi1hirvonen/Biflow/README.md

 1. Navigate to the Azure Function App resource and go to Access control (IAM).
 2. Add the application created in the App registrations section as a Contributor to the Azure Function App resource.
 3. In Biflow, navigate to Settings > Azure Function Apps and add a new Function App with the corresponding information.
 Note: It can take several minutes for the role changes in Azure to take effect.

+# 5. Operation and administrative tasks

+This section provides some useful information regarding normal operation and also administrative tasks.

+## 5.1.
+Executions

+When job executions are started (either scheduled or manual), the executor service first runs a series of validations on the execution.
+The executor checks for:
+1. Circular job dependencies caused by job step references (i.e. steps starting another job's execution)
+    - These can cause infinite execution loops and they are considered a user error (incorrect job & step definitions).
+2. Circular step dependencies
+    - These can cause infinite waits when step dependencies are being checked after the execution has started.
+3. Illegal hybrid mode steps
+    - In hybrid execution mode, steps in lower execution phases cannot depend on steps in higher execution phases, as this too would cause infinite wait.

+If any of the checks fail, the entire execution and all its steps are marked as failed and aborted.

+## 5.2.
+Services

+When starting Biflow services, it is recommended to start them in the following order.
+1. Executor service
+2. Scheduler service
+3. User interface service

+The executor service does not depend on the scheduler or the UI, so it should be started first.
+The scheduler depends on the executor service and should be started next.
+The UI depends on both the executor and scheduler services and should be started last.

+The scheduler service can operate even if the executor service is not running, but scheduled executions cannot be started until the executor service is running.
+The UI can also operate even if both services are down, but executions cannot be started manually and schedules cannot be managed.

+When shutting down services, the recommended order is reversed.
+1. User interface
+2. Scheduler
+3. Executor

+### Executor service

+The executor services does not run any major startup tasks.
+It does validate the executor settings (max parallel tasks, polling interval etc.) defined in `appsettings.json` or in app configurations in Azure.
+If the settings do not pass validation, the service will not start.

+When the executor service is shut down, it will immediately send cancel commands to all steps currently being managed.
+If all steps are successfully canceled in 20 seconds, the service will shut down gracefully.
+After 20 seconds the service will forcefully shut down and abandon any steps that may have been left running.
+This may leave some steps and execution logs in an undefined state.
+Usually though 20 seconds should be enough for a graceful shutdown, if the polling interval is not too long.

+### Scheduler service

+On startup, the scheduler service reads all schedules from the app database and adds them to the internal scheduler.
+Disabled schedules are added as paused.
+If reading the schedules fails, the service will reattempt every 15 minutes until schedules are read successfully.
+The app database should thus be available at least soon after the scheduler service is started.

+For various maintenance reasons (data platform service break, software updates etc.), all schedules may need to be disabled temporarily to prevent new executions from being started.
+This can achieved easily, efficiently and securely by shutting down the scheduler service.
+This guarantees that no new executions are started when the scheduler service is not running while also allowing the executor service to complete running executions.

+### User interface service

+The user interface service runs the admin user check on startup (see the AdminUser section of the user interface app settings).